-The National Renewable Energy Centre is incorporated as a non-profit foundation, which is called “CENER-CIEMAT Foundation”.
-All its trustees are public institutions, such as the Spanish Ministry of Economy, Industry and Competitiveness, Ciemat, the Ministry of Energy, Tourism and the Digital Agenda and the Government of Navarra.
+The National Renewable Energy Centre is incorporated as a non-profit foundation, which is called “CENER Foundation”.
+All its trustees are public institutions, such as the Spanish Ministry of Science and Innovation, Ciemat, the Ministry for the Ecological Transition, and the Government of Navarre.

-In the case of the CENER-CIEMAT Foundation, the foundational mission is:
+In the case of the CENER Foundation, the foundational mission is:

 - to provide support for R&D+I activity of firms by rendering technological services, executing R&D projects under contract and in a consulting capacity.

 - to develop production technologies and exploit energy sources through research and development.